 1) It produces the most healthful vegetables in the world.

-The most important of benefit of organic gardening is that vegetables grown on the rich, high-compost, well-mineralized soil of an organic garden are more vibrant, higher in vitamins, much tastier and better for you than chemically-grown or genetically-modified vegetables.
+The most important of benefit of organic gardening is that vegetables grown on the rich, high-compost, well-mineralized soil of an organic garden are more vibrant, higher in antioxidants, much tastier and better for you than chemically-grown or genetically-modified vegetables.
 (Don't forget the old adage, "we are what we eat".)

 2) It's truly sustainable (forever).